jupyter-book/mystmd/docs/quickstart.md

 :::
 ::::

-## Prerequisites

 To follow along with this quickstart tutorial on your own computer, it is helpful if you have some familiarity with using the command line, as well as using a text editor and/or JupyterLab.

+(lookout-for-tutorial-actions)=

+> 🛠 Throughout the tutorial, whenever you're supposed to _do_ something you will see a 🛠

+## Installing the MyST CLI 📦

+The `myst-cli` is a command line interface (CLI) that provides modern tooling for technical writing, reproducible science, and creating scientific & technical websites.
+To get started install `myst-cli`.

+:::{tip} Prerequisites
+:class: dropdown

-Additionally, you should have these programs installed:
+You should have these programs installed:

 - [Node.js](https://nodejs.org) version **>=16.0.0**
 - [Node Package Manager (npm)](https://docs.npmjs.com/about-npm) version **>=7.0.0**